RexOrCine/AXIOM-Project/README.md

 <br />
 Force Feedback for the two dials with two small built-in micro-stepper motors would allow feeling the settings (like min, max reached) without looking at the display.
 This could also allow switching the dials between jog/shuttle mode.<br />
 <br />
 The AXIOM Remote is based on a small LCD screen (for showing status information, camera parameters and navigating through menus, no live video) and a PIC32 micro-controller.
-The connection between AXIOM Remote and an AXIOM camera will be a flexible (preferably spiral) cable with solid connectors.
+The connection between AXIOM Remote and an AXIOM cameras will be a flexible (preferably spiral) cable with solid connectors.
 Expansion slots (with GPIO) will allow easy future addition of new buttons/knobs/wheels/controllers/interfaces.

 <br />
 <strong>Repositories</strong><br />
 <br />
 <a href="https://github.com/apertus-open-source-cinema/AXIOM-Remote">GitHub: AXIOM Remote</a><br />
-<a href="https://lab.apertus.org/T939">apertus Labs: AXIOM WebRemote - Detailed Specs, Requirements and Build</a><br />
+<a href="https://lab.apertus.org/T939">apertus° Labs: AXIOM WebRemote - Detailed Specs, Requirements and Build</a><br />
 <a href="https://wiki.apertus.org/index.php/AXIOM_Remote">Wiki: Concepts</a><br />